Lovely Wheelbarrow Planter Ideas (Garden & Yard Pictures)

 Using a Wheelbarrow As a Garden Planter

-A wheelbarrow is a functional tool that can be used to transport various items on short distances.
+A wheelbarrow is a functional tool that can be used to transport various items over short distances.
 It usually has one wheel at the front is designed to be propelled by one person using the handles at the opposite end of its singular wheel.
 Modern wheelbarrows are usually made from metal & a rubber tire or plastic, but older carts are usually all-wood.
 Some designs also combines different materials, but they are generally operated in the same way and are around the same size.

 Using an old wheelbarrow as a garden planter can give it new life and add a unique focal point in your garden.
 It doesn’t matter how dilapidated your old cart is as that can simply add to its charm.
 With a few simple steps and tools, your old garden tool can be given a new life & become the star of your backyard.